aashikkk/FitnessApp-Springoot3/README.md

 3. Logical Custom Validation
 4. Model Direct validation

+To connect with the DB, we are using these dependencies
+- H2 db (In memory database)
+- jdbc api --> to talk to the database.

+Since we are using In memory db, we need special schema to start with. for that we can add schema.sql in resources folder.

 Note:
 * To create an object.
   1. [x] context.getBean("nameOfClass").var --> enter, then it will create a Object.